Contact Us for support on (800) 668 1238

 Step 10:

 Clean the snow blower.
 Clean debris from around the engine and muffler.
-Apply a light film of oil on any areas that are susceptible to rust.
+You should apply a light coating of oil to areas susceptible to rust to help protect your snow blower during storage.
 Wipe away any dried salt that may have accumulated to help prevent your unit from rusting over the winter.

 Step 11:

-Prepare the fuel tank.
-Finally, fill your engine's fuel tank with fresh gasoline and add a fuel stabilizer.
-This is better than storing it empty because an empty fuel system exposes any bare metal parts within it to air and moisture — which can lead to rust and also allows gaskets and O-rings to dry out, crack and shrink, potentially causing eventual leaks.
+You should fill the fuel tank with fresh gasoline and add a fuel stabilizer to help prevent fuel degradation over the off-season.
+An empty fuel system exposes any bare metal parts within it to air and moisture, which can lead to rust and allows gaskets and O-rings to dry out, crack and shrink, potentially causing eventual leaks.

 4. Why won’t my snow blower start?

-Numerous factors could be contributing to why your snow blower won’t start.
+Several mechanical and fuel-related issues cause your Cub Cadet® snow blower not to start.
 Identifying the main issue is a process of elimination.

 If your snow blower won’t start, begin by checking the following:

-• Fuel: Stale gas is one of the most common causes of starting issues.
+Stale fuel can prevent your Cub Cadet® snow blower from starting.
 Drain the fuel from your snow blower’s gas tank and replace it with fresh fuel.

-• Spark plug: It may be dirty or worn out, which can interfere with ignition.
+A dirty or worn spark plug can prevent your snow blower from proper ignition.
 Clean or replace the snow blower’s spark plug if needed.

-• Fuel line: If fuel can’t reach the engine, your snow blower won’t start.
-Look for cracks or clogs in the fuel line that could block fuel flow.
+If fuel can’t reach the engine, your snow blower won’t start.
+A cracked or clogged fuel line stops fuel from reaching the engine.

 If these tips don’t help solve your snow blower’s starting problem, we recommend you contact a professional.
 Your local authorized Cub Cadet® dealer is a snow blower expert and can help you get your machine back up and running.